mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Therefore:

 **Create a distinct set of objects that can be used to describe and constrain the structure and** **behavior of the basic model.
-Keep these concerns separate as two “levels,” one very** **concrete, the other reflecting rules and knowledge that a user or super-­‐user is able to** **customize. **
+Keep these concerns separate as two “levels,” one very** **concrete, the other reflecting rules and knowledge that a user or super-user is able to** **customize. **

 *\(see Fowler, M. 1997.
-Analysis Patterns: Reusable Object Models, Addison-­‐Wesley.\)*
+Analysis Patterns: Reusable Object Models, Addison-Wesley.\)*

 ### Pluggable Component Framework